t1ak/LuaLoader/README.md

 Package Description

-The essential multiplatforms tools for any ESP8266 developer from luatool author’s, including a LUA for NodeMCU
+The tools for any ESP8266 developer, including a LUA for NodeMCU

 Supported platforms
 Windows(x86, x86-64)